-1.1 National MI TrueGuide[®] Underwriting Philosophy
+1.1 National MI TrueGuide® Underwriting Philosophy

 National Mortgage Insurance Corporation (National MI) offers mortgage insurance (MI) in the 50 states and the District of Columbia.
+National MI does not offer MI in Guam, Puerto Rico or the U.S. Virgin Islands.

 MI plays an important role in the housing finance system expanding home ownership opportunities by helping people, especially first time homebuyers, purchase homes with less than 20% down.